fayzullarakhmatullayev/programming_languages/README.md

 # REST API with Node.js, Express, and MySQL

-REST API using MySQL as database and Node.js and Express.js
+REST API using MySQL as database, Node.js and Express.js